jbatson5/SCALE-test/docs/MAVRIC.rst

 Introduction
 ------------

 Monte Carlo particle transport calculations for deep penetration problems can require very long run times in order to achieve an acceptable level of statistical uncertainty in the final answers.
 Discrete-ordinates codes can be faster but have limitations relative to the discretization of space, energy, and direction.
 Monte Carlo calculations can be modified (biased) to produce results with the same variance in less time if an approximate answer or some other additional information is already known about the problem.
-If an importance can be assigned to different particles based on how much they will contribute to the final answer, more time can be spent on important particles with less time devoted to unimportant particles.
+If importances can be assigned to different particles based on how much they will contribute to the final answer, then more time can be spent on important particles, with less time devoted to unimportant particles.
 One of the best ways to bias a Monte Carlo code for a particular tally is to form an importance map from the adjoint flux based on that tally.
 Unfortunately, determining the exact adjoint flux could be just as difficult as computing the original problem itself.
 However, an approximate adjoint can still be very useful in biasing the Monte Carlo solution :cite:`wagner_acceleration_1997`.
 Discrete ordinates can be used to quickly compute that approximate adjoint.
 Together, Monte Carlo and discrete ordinates can be used to find solutions to thick shielding problems in reasonable times.

 The MAVRIC (Monaco with Automated Variance Reduction using Importance Calculations) sequence is based on the CADIS (Consistent Adjoint Driven Importance Sampling) and FW-CADIS (Forward-Weighted CADIS) methodologies :cite:`wagner_automated_1998` :cite:`wagner_automated_2002` :cite:`haghighat_monte_2003` :cite:`wagner_forward-weighted_2007` MAVRIC automatically performs a three-dimensional, discrete-ordinates calculation using Denovo to compute the adjoint flux as a function of position and energy.
 This adjoint flux information is then used to construct an importance map (i.e., target weights for weight windows) and a biased source distribution that work together—particles are born with a weight matching the target weight of the cell into which they are born.
-The fixed-source Monte Carlo radiation transport Monaco then uses the importance map for biasing during particle transport and the biased source distribution as its source.
+The fixed-source Monte Carlo radiation transport Monaco :cite:`peplow_monte_2011` then uses the importance map for biasing during particle transport, and it uses the biased source distribution as its source.
 During transport, the particle weight is compared with the importance map after each particle interaction and whenever a particle crosses into a new importance cell in the map.

 For problems that do not require variance reduction to complete in a reasonable time, execution of MAVRIC without the importance map calculation provides an easy way to run Monaco.
 For problems that do require variance reduction to complete in a reasonable time, MAVRIC removes the burden of setting weight windows from the user and performs it automatically with a minimal amount of additional input.
 Note that the MAVRIC sequence can be used with the final Monaco calculation as either a multigroup (MG) or a continuous-energy (CE) calculation.

 Monaco has a wide variety of tally options: it can calculate fluxes (by group) at a point in space, over any geometrical region, or for a user-defined, three-dimensional, rectangular grid.
 These tallies can also integrate the fluxes with either standard response functions from the cross section library or user-defined response functions.
 All of these tallies are available in the MAVRIC sequence.

-While originally designed for CADIS, the MAVRIC sequence is also capable of creating importance maps using both forward and adjoint deterministic estimates.
-The FW-CADIS method can be used for optimizing several tallies at once, a mesh tally over a large region, or a mesh tally over the entire problem.
-Several other methods for producing importance maps are also available in MAVRIC and are explored in Appendix C.
+Although it was originally designed for CADIS, the MAVRIC sequence is also capable of creating importance maps using both forward and adjoint deterministic estimates.
+The FW-CADIS method :cite:`wagner_fw-cadis_2014` can be used for optimizing several tallies at once, a mesh tally over a large region, or a mesh tally over the entire problem.
+Several other methods for producing importance maps are also available in MAVRIC and are explored in :ref:`appendixc`.

 CADIS Methodology
 -----------------

 MAVRIC is an implementation of CADIS (Consistent Adjoint Driven Importance Sampling) using the Denovo SN and Monaco Monte Carlo functional modules.
 Source biasing and a mesh-based importance map, overlaying the physical geometry, are the basic methods of variance reduction.
-In order to make the best use of an importance map, the map must be made consistent with the source biasing.
-If the source biasing is inconsistent with the weight windows that will be used during the transport process, source particles will undergo Russian roulette or splitting immediately, wasting computational time and negating the intent of the biasing.
+To make the best use of an importance map, the map must be made consistent with the source biasing.
+If the source biasing is inconsistent with the weight windows that will be used during the transport process, then source particles will undergo Russian roulette or splitting immediately, wasting computational time and negating the intent of the biasing.

 Overview of CADIS
 ~~~~~~~~~~~~~~~~~

-CADIS has been well described in the literature, so only a
+CADIS is well described in the literature, so only a
 brief overview is given here.
 Consider a class source-detector problem
 described by a unit source with emission probability distribution
 function :math:`q\left(\overrightarrow{r},E \right)` and a detector